 Next, the Lesser Antillean Iguana is a beautiful creature with a grey to dark green coloration, unique to the Lesser Antilles.
 Sadly, this species faces habitat destruction and hunting and is less adaptable than the green one.

 Finally, the Galápagos Marine Iguana is the only seafaring lizard in the world.
-They live exclusively on the Galapagos Islands.
+It lives exclusively on the Galapagos Islands.
 Through the power of adaptation, this iguana submerges itself in the sea to feed on algae and seaweed.
-They also possess a unique salt gland that eliminates excess salt.
+It also possesses a unique salt gland that eliminates excess salt.

 Whereas the above are certainly the better known, other types of Iguana include: